FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Compute:** opens a dialog to help to set delay and gain on the speaker arrangement.
 More information of the [dedicated section below](Spat_Environment_Speaker_Arrangement_Editor.md?id=delay-and-gain-computing)

 ### Selected or all speakers section

-It is possible to create many speakers or to edit them all at once using geometric transformation.
-In _SPAT Revolution_, these transformations are mathematical laws used to distribute points (in our case, speakers) in the space.
-In other words, it can help to create circles, spheres or lines of speakers in second instead of minutes.

 **Transform:** modify the selected or all speakers according to a specified transformation.
 For more information about it, check out the [transformation section](Spat_Environment_Transformation.md).